fcboucher/BBMV/README.md

 The [R folder](https://github.com/fcboucher/BBMV/tree/master/R) contains functions to simulate traits evolving under the *FPK* (or *BBMV*) model, plot macroevolutionary landscapes, and fit the model to empirical data using either maximum-likelihood or MCMC estimation.
 The [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) shows basic examples of use of the functions to simulate and infer under *FPK*.
 In case you need it there is also a full [R script of the tutorial](https://github.com/fcboucher/BBMV/blob/master/Example_script_BBMV_package.r).

-The paper describing the model has been accepted in *Systematic Biology* and is currently [in press](https://academic.oup.com/sysbio/article-abstract/doi/10.1093/sysbio/syx075/4210009/A-General-Model-for-Estimating-Macroevolutionary?redirectedFrom=fulltext), but you can find a preprint of the latest version [here](https://github.com/fcboucher/BBMV/blob/master/Manuscript/).
+The paper describing the model has been published and can be found [here](https://academic.oup.com/sysbio/article-abstract/doi/10.1093/sysbio/syx075/4210009/A-General-Model-for-Estimating-Macroevolutionary?redirectedFrom=fulltext), but you can also find a (free) preprint of the latest version [here](https://github.com/fcboucher/BBMV/blob/master/Manuscript/).

 Help files for all functions can be found in this [pdf](https://github.com/fcboucher/BBMV/blob/master/BBMV-manual.pdf) and there is also a troubleshooting section at the end of the [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md).